axians/microServiceBus.docs/nav/_quickreference/running-microservicebus-node-on-a-yocto-image.md

 ## Intro
 Yocto is an huge topic and to get you started we are going to setup an Raspberry Pi to run an custom pre built Yocto image.
-The pre built image contains 4 partitions with some key parts that enables microServiceBus to do remote firmware updates.
+The pre built image contains 4 partitions with some key parts that enables microServiceBus.com to do remote firmware updates.

 ![SD-Card composition](/images/running-microservicebus-node-on-a-yocto-image/rpi-sd-image.svg)

-If you have previous experiences with Yocto and only looking to include microServiceBus to your build have a look at [meta-microservicebus-node](https://layers.openembedded.org/layerindex/branch/master/layer/meta-microservicebus-node/)
+If you have previous experiences with Yocto and only looking to include the microServiceBus agent to your build have a look at [meta-microservicebus-node](https://layers.openembedded.org/layerindex/branch/master/layer/meta-microservicebus-node/)

 ### Partition 1 /boot
 The boot partition contains the bootloader, in this case U-Boot.
 The bootloader is first to run after power up.
 U-Boot is responsible to load the Linux kernel into memory and decide if RootFS 1 or 2 should be mounted by the kernel.

 ### Partition 2 and 3 /rootfs
 In the rootfs partitions all Linux user space software is installed.
 There is two rootfs partitions to be able to update and swap firmware, only one is active at a time.
-The software most interesting for us is *microServiceBus-node* and *RAUC*. *MicroServiceBus-node* is responsible for installing and updateing *microServiceBus-core*. *MicroServiceBus-core* will check for new firmware, if newer firmware exists *microServiceBus-core* will download firmware and then call *RAUC* to install and swap rootfs next boot.
+The software most interesting for us is *microServiceBus-node* and *RAUC*. *microServiceBus-node* is responsible for installing and updateing *microServiceBus-core*. *microServiceBus-core* will check for new firmware, if newer firmware exists *microServiceBus-core* will download firmware and then call *RAUC* to install and swap rootfs next boot.

 ### Partition 4 /data
-Data partition is used to store data that will be persistent between firmware updates. *MicroServiceBus-node* runs by "msb" user whose home directory is located under /data/home/msb. *MicroServiceBus* stores scripts and data under the home directory by default.
+Data partition is used to store data that will be persistent between firmware updates. *microServiceBus-node* runs by "msb" user whose home directory is located under /data/home/msb.
+The *microServiceBus* agent stores scripts and data under the home directory by default.

 ### Yocto
 The Yocto Project is an open source collaboration project that helps developers create custom Linux-based systems regardless of the hardware architecture.